 Based on ADDIE model, the development of blended learning model which accommodates student learning styles to improve geometric quality of lathe machining practice result was conducted in five stages: analyze, design, development, implementation, and formative evaluation.

-The developed blended learning model that accommodates student learning style of VARK model consists of a syllabus, and learning modules with visual type, auditory, read/write, and kinesthetic in print and/or digital form.
+The developed blended learning model that accommodates student learning style of VARK model consists of a syllabus, lesson plan, and learning modules with visual type, auditory, read/write, and kinesthetic in print and/or digital form.

 The result of the feasibility assessment of the developed blended learning model by the expert of the learning model is included in the very feasible category with the average percentage of 96.7%, and by the learning material expert included in the feasible category with the average percentage of 80%.